-LFO’s Devin Lima Diagnosed with Adrenal Cancer: Here’s What You Need to Know
+LFO's Devin Lima Dead of Adrenal Cancer: Here's What You Need to Know

-LFO singer Devin Lima has been diagnosed with stage 4 adrenal cancer, bandmate Brad Fischetti announced in an emotional video on Monday.
+LFO singer Devin Lima has died of adrenal cancer, bandmate Brad Fischetti announced in an emotional video on Wednesday.

+Lima died Wednesday morning at 41 years old — some 13 months after he had surgery to remove a football-size tumor caused by stage-four adrenal cancer.
+And in 2010, the band’s founder Rich Cronin died from leukemia at age 36.

+“It is with a truly broken heart that I confirm that Harold ‘Devin’ Lima passed away early this morning after a valiant battle with cancer.
+Devin, as the world knows him, was an extraordinary talent, a doting father to his six children, and a loving partner to their mother.
+He was a beloved son and brother and a friend to so many,” Lima’s bandmate Brad Fischetti confirmed in a statement.

 The “Summer Girls” singer got his diagnosis a week after doctors removed a tumor from his adrenal gland, and seven years after bandmate Rich Cronin died of leukemia.
 According to Fischetti’s video, the disease had begun to invade one of Lima’s kidneys, which was also removed.